 When Is My Federal Student Loan Payment First Due in 2022?

-When it comes to student loans, there are warring headlines and plenty of debates, but one thing seems clear: The pause in federal student loan payments is coming to an end.
-Most borrowers must resume payments in May.
+When it comes to student loans, there are warring headlines and plenty of debates, but one thing seems clear: The pause in federal student loan payments is set to end after Sept.
+2022.

 In August, the Biden administration announced a “final” extension of the pause in federal student loan repayment, interest, and collections through Jan.
 31, 2022.
 Issuing a firm end date six months ahead was meant to give borrowers time to make plans and avoid delinquency after the restart.
-However, on December 22, the pause on federal student loan repayment was extended through May 1, 2022 .
+However, on near the end of they year, the pause on federal student loan repayment was extended through May 1, 2022 — and then again through Aug.
+31.

 Planning for the First Loan Payment in 2022